William Penn School District et al. v. Pa. Dept. of Education et al., 294 A.3d 537, 962 (Pa. Commonw. Ct. 2023)

-The lawsuit went to trial in Commonwealth Court beginning Nov.
+The lawsuit challenging the constitutionality of Pennsylvania’s school funding system went to trial in Commonwealth Court beginning Nov.
 12, 2021.
-The trial lasted for nearly four months.
-Post-trial proceedings were followed by oral argument on the legal issues in the case on July 26, 2022, and the court rendered its decision on Feb.
+The trial lasted for nearly four months, followed by post-trial briefing and oral argument in July 2022.
+The court rendered its decision on Feb.
 7, 2023, finding that Pennsylvania’s school funding system violates the state constitution’s education clause and equal protection provisions.
+The court also ruled that education is a fundamental right in our state.
 A more complete history is below.

-Read Frequently Asked Questions About the School Funding Case.
-Current information about the case is also available at FundOurSchoolsPA.org, a joint website developed by the Education Law Center and Public Interest Law Center.
+Additional information about the case and implementation of the court’s decision is available at FundOurSchoolsPA.org, a joint website developed by the Education Law Center and Public Interest Law Center.

 The case, initially filed in 2014 on behalf of parents, school districts, and statewide organizations in response to the failure of Pennsylvania’s legislature to adequately and equitably fund public education, was remanded to Commonwealth Court in September 2017 by the state Supreme Court, which ruled that the claims in our case are subject to judicial review.